Ludic Logo

 3. Install Dependencies

-Navigate to your project directory and install the required dependencies using Poetry:
+Navigate to the new project's directory and install the required dependencies using UV:

 4. Run the Project